Doctoral Dissertation Award

 - Automated Algorithm and Mechanism Configuration

-- advised by Maria-Florina Balcan and Tuomas Sandholm, Carnegie Mellon University
+- advised by Maria-Florina Balcan and Tuomas Sandholm

 "Ellen's thesis makes extensive contributions toward establishing the rigorous foundations of automated algorithm configuration, where data-driven machine learning and optimization are used to fine tune an algorithm's parameters for application-specific performance guarantees.
 Her ground-breaking thesis provides among the first provable generalization guarantees for automated algorithm configuration.
 An important application domain of automated algorithmic configuration analyzed in depth in Ellen's thesis is automated mechanism design where the goal is to design a mechanism from data to optimize for the mechanism's performance, such as revenue.
 Ellen's thesis includes additional applications of automated algorithmic configuration such as integer programming (linear and quadratic), and computational biology."